cdiggins/myna-parser/readme.md

 ## Using Myna

-Myna parsers are defined as oen or more *rules*.
-Each rule defines how to recognize a syntactic phrase in the language you are parsing.
-Rules can be combined using functions like `seq` or `choice` which are known as *combinators*.
-A collection of rule defined within a single object are called a *grammar*.
-For example a simple grammar for parsing Comma Separated Values (CSV) could look like this:
+Below is an example of how to use Myna from Node.JS in a single self-contained example:

 ```
+    // Reference the Myna module
-    let m = myna;
+    var m = require('myna-parser');

+    // Construct a grammar object
-    let g = new function()
+    var g = new function()
     {
         this.textdata   = m.notChar('\n\r"' + delimiter);
         this.quoted     = m.doubleQuoted(m.notChar('"').or('""').zeroOrMore);